psimsa/git-tools/README.md

 - `--target-branch, -t <branch>`: Branch to rebase onto (default: master/main)

 ### `git repo bootstrap`
-Initialize a new repository with customizable parameters using templates.
+Initialize a new repository with a specified default branch and optional user email configuration.

 **Usage:**
 ```bash